briannguyensuffolk/isom835_termproject/README.md

 - **Google Colab** for running the notebook and sharing results.

 ## How to run the Project
-Open the notebook in Google Colab
+1. Open the notebook in Google Colab

 [Google Colab](https://colab.research.google.com/drive/1m8iyeLipGk9hnwYUb-QR_7IFKxN-wJry?usp=drive_link)

+2. The notebook will generate visualizations (e.g., histograms, scatter plots) and display the results of your predictive models.

 ## Final Report